kyma-incubator/ord-service/docs/array-querying.md

 ]
 ```

-> NOTE: You can control the returned output by providing the `compact=true` as a query parameter.
-Then the response will look like a normal json array, however internally it will be again array of ArrayElement objects and the querying should be structured accordingly.
+> NOTE: You can control the returned output by providing the parameter `compact=true` as a query parameter.
+Then, the response is formatted as a normal JSON array.
+However, internally it will be handled as an array of `ArrayElement` objects and the query should be structured accordingly.

-## Query syntax
+## Query Syntax

-Qyerying is based on the ArrayElement object and the query syntax is normal ODataV4 query syntax for array of object.
-For example:
+Technically, the query is based on the `ArrayElement` object and the query syntax is the regular OData V4 query syntax for arrays of objects.
+For example, the following query command returns all APIs that contain the tag "nck":

 ```
-/open-resource-discovery-service/v0/apis?$filter=tags/any(d:d/value eq 'tag1') - Give me APIs that have tag "tag1"
+/open-resource-discovery-service/v0/apis?$filter=tags/any(d:d/value eq 'nck')
 ```